mendix/docs/content/en/docs/refguide9/modeling/app-explorer/modules/module-settings.md

 ---

 {{% alert color="warning" %}}
-In Mendix 9, Add-on modules and Solution modules were previously available in preview for select customers and partners as part of an early access program.
-In Mendix 10, this functionality is generally available and ready for use by any customer or partner.
+In Studio Pro 9, add-on modules and solution modules were previously available in preview for select customers and partners as part of an early access program.
+In Studio Pro 10, this functionality is generally available for all users.
+For more information, see this page in the [Studio Pro 10 Guide](/refguide/module-settings/).
 {{% /alert %}}

 ## 1 Introduction